stefanofa/awesome/TOPICS.md

 *   [yusufkaraaslan/Skill\_Seekers](https://github.com/yusufkaraaslan/Skill_Seekers) - Convert documentation websites, GitHub repositories, and PDFs into Claude AI skills with automatic conflict detection

-*   [souporserious/renoun](https://github.com/souporserious/renoun) - The Documentation Toolkit for React
+*   [souporserious/renoun](https://github.com/souporserious/renoun) - Query Structured Data from Your Codebase

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown